rapka/polemics-md/content/essays/catgirl-research-research.md

 [1] These user reviews may be entirely fabricated; I have no way of knowing for sure.
 [2] Also mentioned as influential within this social sphere is the edgy [Angelicism01](https://cashedcobrazhousewriter.substack.com) Substack which has also made [references](https://cashedcobrazhousewriter.substack.com/p/reaction-harmony-korine-hitler-mitchell) to Land's accelerationism.
 The blog also has [several](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) [posts](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) calling for the "Columbining" of journalists.
+[3] My understanding that Charlotte Fang maintained control of Remilia and Milady after this incident.
-[3] West Ham also encourages the sharing of information on its website, like I'm doing right now.
+[4] West Ham also encourages the sharing of information on its website, like I'm doing right now.
-[4] West Ham states that their advice was "not, in fact, financial advice".
+[5] West Ham states that their advice was "not, in fact, financial advice".
 They're also apparently looking for a new lawyer.
-[5] Memes aside, this is a pretty decent critique of crypto and EA if I'm being honest.
+[6] Memes aside, this is a pretty decent critique of crypto and EA if I'm being honest.
-[6] Lawrence Day's participation in this film is most likely due to a 2021 incident where his crypto project got, for lack of a better word, ["pwned"](https://www.bloomberg.com/news/features/2022-05-19/crypto-platform-hack-rocks-blockchain-community) by a racist hacker.
+[7] Lawrence Day's participation in this film is most likely due to a 2021 incident where his crypto project got, for lack of a better word, ["pwned"](https://www.bloomberg.com/news/features/2022-05-19/crypto-platform-hack-rocks-blockchain-community) by a racist hacker.
-[7] This is ironic because Land has been vocal about his dislike of anime, [tweeting](https://twitter.com/xenocosmography/status/1746122125348626909) in January 2024 that he has a "cartoon allergy".
+[8] This is ironic because Land has been vocal about his dislike of anime, [tweeting](https://twitter.com/xenocosmography/status/1746122125348626909) in January 2024 that he has a "cartoon allergy".
-[8] There's a minority of people with good politics still adopting the "accelerationist" and "l/acc" labels, but they've sadly been eclipsed by the right-wing antics of effective accelerationism.
+[9] There's a minority of people with good politics still adopting the "accelerationist" and "l/acc" labels, but they've sadly been eclipsed by the right-wing antics of effective accelerationism.
 I don't believe any sort of "acc" is the most descriptive term for an ideology, but that's a linguistic nitpick outside the scope of this blog post.

+---
+### Timeline of events

+[Aug 25, 2021](https://finance.yahoo.com/news/milady-maker-crowned-nft-project-135400625.html) - Milady Maker NFT line launched
+[May 5, 2022](https://web.archive.org/web/20220505153929/https://www.coindesk.com/layer2/2022/05/05/everything-you-always-wanted-to-know-about-miladys-but-were-afraid-to-ask/) - CoinDesk publishes an article on Milady, detailing its connection to Charlotte Fang, "Miya", and the writings of Nick Land.
+Coindesk notes that the highest "tier" for Milady NFTs is "SS" rather than "S" or "SSS"
+[May 22, 2022](https://twitter.com/0xngmi/status/1528572556894142464) - @0xngmi tweets an exposé megathread alleging various misdeeds committed by Miya aka Charlotte Fang's misdeeds
+[Nov 17, 2022](https://miladytruth.substack.com/p/milady) - Remilia Corp releases a response to the accusations [March 30, 2023](https://goldenlight.mirror.xyz/o5CpltqerVga2ULwztI_jLmlpBe57K-ej2JWkVMJB14) - Charlotte Fang authors "KALI/ACC Basilisk: A Survival Horror Eschatology", describing ["Kali Yuga Accelerationism (kali/acc)"](https://kaliacc.org/) as an "infohazard" similar to [Roko's Basilisk](https://en.wikipedia.org/wiki/Roko%27s_basilisk).
+The post describes Nick Land's creation of accelerationism as "xenobiology".
+It correctly describes Land's position on humanity as nihilistic, quoting him as saying "nothing human makes it out of the near-future"
+[May 10, 2023](https://twitter.com/elonmusk/status/1656326406618619910) - Elon Musk tweets a Milady meme, price skyrockets [Sept 11, 2023](https://news.bitcoin.com/nft-based-firm-remilia-corporation-sues-independent-contractors-accused-of-siphoning-1-million/) - Charlotte Fang files lawsuit against Remilia co-founders, alleging they stole $1 million from the project
+[Sept 21, 2023](https://mirror.xyz/networkspirits.eth/t2hW0Xk6artfSuDBlsCbmrSSeD40JYAOUvRESs6rZnc) - Thelema authors her manifesto on ImgnAI's philosophy, includes praise for Nick Land and Remilia Corp
+[Sep 22, 2023](https://cryptopotato.com/co-founders-of-remilia-file-lawsuit-in-new-milady-vs-milady-case-against-charlotte-fang/) - Remilia co-founders counter-sue Charlotte Fang
+[Nov 11, 2023](https://docs.scatter.art/blog/cute-acc-manifesto/) - Affirmational Posters NFT line releases the "Cute/acc Manifesto", refers to Nick Land as the "godfather of accelerationism".
+Affirmationals NFTs were created by @lilclearpill, a member of "Based Retard Gang" (BRG)
+[Jan 12, 2024](https://twitter.com/networkspirits/status/1745834754086203552) - Thelema celebrates Remilia Corp's birthday on Twitter, saying it "changed her life"
+[Jan 26, 2024](https://imgnai.medium.com/announcing-our-1-6m-seed-round-led-by-hackvc-3ac775b6bc7f) - ImgnAI seed round funding announced, including from West Ham Capital.
+ImgnAI also announces the development of Naifu, their "uncensored" AI girlfriend chatbot app
+[Feb 26, 2024](https://twitter.com/rosspower/status/1762243479340490815/photo/1) - Thelema does an IRL talk with ImgnAI aduringt the [Convergence AI Summit](http://convergenceai.xyz/) during the [ETHDenver](https://www.ethdenver.com/) Conference.
+One slide includes a Milady meme; another refers to the present moment as ["the seventh and final mass extinction event"](https://twitter.com/networkspirits/status/1762166635681415531/photo/1)
+[March 18,2024](https://twitter.com/imgn_ai/status/1769791182270333067) - ImgnAI stages their "accelerate catgirl research" protest at Nvidia GTC
+[March 29, 2024](https://www.tiktok.com/@basedredactedgang/video/7351968970771025158) - Remilia Corp x RBG Crocs accessories with a cute Sonnenrad are advertised on TikTok
+[April 18, 2024](https://twitter.com/networkspirits/status/1780826003150934464) - Thelema is still posting and liking a bunch of Milady memes on Twitter